Programs for Groups

 We offer Naturalist-led hikes, canoe trips, and pontoon tours in half-day and full day experiences.
 As you enjoy the surrounds, our Naturalist will interpret the landscape and waterways, and point out the flora and fauna of the area.
 Please contact Education Director Licia Johnson for more information, opportunities and fees.

 We also offer programs, which can be 45 to 90 minutes in length, and are available to fit your schedule and your audience.
 Programs may be indoors or outdoors.
 Indoor programs offer a photographic slide presentation, as well as a number of props and activities relevant to the topic and audience.
 Outdoor programs feature a hike, guided activity or outdoor exploration session.

-*Program locations over 1 hour round trip from the Discovery Center will have the additional fee of $40/hour travel time.
+*Program locations over 1 hour round trip from the Discovery Center will have the additional fee of $50/hour travel time.

-*Additional fee of $20 for programming utilizing our live education animals.
+*Additional fee of $25 for programming utilizing one live education animal, $50 for 2+ live animals.

 *Programs held onsite for groups that are not a full day, are $95 for a one hour program.
 For full day programming please see pricing structure on "Programs for Schools" page.

 *Program discounts: 5% discount when booking 2-4 programs in a season and 10% discount when booking 5+programs in a season (Seasons: May - August and September - April)

 *Virtual programming: $95 for a 1 hour live, virtual nature talk.